The following story appeared in the June 2007 issue of Smoke

 did graphic design work.
 He also worked for the

-first PBS station in Georgia as a student art designer.
+PBS station in Georgia as a student art designer.

 After college graduation, Bob started a series of jobs in the